Weaverse/weaverse/docs/guides/input-settings.md

 ### `map-autocomplete`

+🚧 - Experimental feature, may not work as expected.

 The `map-autocomplete` input provides merchants with a location-based autocomplete functionality.
 As merchants type in the input, a dropdown list of suggested places appears.